Dahlonega Festivals and Events

 Old Fashion Christmas

 The colorful and beautifully illuminated historic downtown square forms the backdrop for wonderful Christmas activities.
 One of Southeast Tourism’s top 20 seasonal events the annual celebration provides fun for everyone.
-Shoppers are entertained with caroling, hospitality tables, and activities through the weekends before Christmas.
+Shoppers are entertained with caroling, hospitality tables, carriage rides and activities through the weekends before Christmas.
 Of all of the Dahlonega events this is a favorite and helps get guests in the holiday mood.
 More information at Dahlonega Christmas

 If you want to venture out of the area you may want to attend one of the following festivals and events: